-Since 2010 OpenCV was ported to the Android environment, it allows to use the full power of the library in the development of mobile applications.
+Since 2010 OpenCV was ported to the Android environment, it allows to use the full power of the library in mobile applications development.

-Now OpenCV development team is actively working on adding extended support for iOS.
-Full integration will be available until the end of the year.
-You can check the current status here.
+In 2012 OpenCV development team actively worked on adding extended support for iOS.
+Full integration is available since version 2.4.2 (2012).

 In 2011 a new module providing OpenCL™ accelerations of OpenCV algorithms was added to the library.
 This enabled OpenCV-based code taking advantage of heterogeneous hardware, in particular utilize potential of discrete and integrated GPUs.

 Since version 2.4.6 (2013) the official OpenCV WinMegaPack includes the ‘ocl’ module.